 This post contains affiliate links.
 If you buy through them, I may earn a small commission at no extra cost to you.
 I only link to products I have researched and genuinely recommend.

-What Quiet Luxury Fashion Actually Means
+What Is Quiet Luxury Style — and What It Actually Means to Buy It

-Quiet luxury is not a silhouette.
+Quiet luxury style is not a silhouette.
 It is not a season.
 It is a buying philosophy: own fewer pieces, choose better construction, wear nothing that announces itself.

 The aesthetic is defined by what it removes.
 No visible logos.
 No trend-specific cuts that date the outfit to a six-month window.
 No synthetic fabrics that sit stiffly on the body and catch light in the wrong way.
 No colour that asks for attention before the person wearing it does.